keystonejs/keystone-classic/README.md

 and have explicit control over your application configuration (see **advanced usage**, below).

+### Linking Keystone for Development and Testing

+If you want to test or develop against the `master` branch of KeystoneJS (or against your own branch), rather than a published version on **npm**, you just need to check it out then use `npm link` to link it to your project.
+On Mac OS, this is done like this:

+*	Checkout KeystoneJS locally, e.g. to `~/Development/KeystoneJS`
+*	From the KeystoneJS directory, run `sudo npm link` (you will need to enter your system password)
+*	From your project directory, e.g. `~/Development/MySite` (the one with your `package.json` file in it) run `npm link keystone`.
+This will create a link between `~/Development/MySite/node_modules/keystone` and `~/Development/KeystoneJS`.

+Then `require('keystone')` normally in your app - the development copy will be used.
+Note that running `npm update` will ignore new versions of keystone that have been published.

+To go back to using a published version of KeystoneJS from npm, from your project directory, run `npm unlink keystone` then `npm install`.

 ### Example application script (web.js)

 If you want, Keystone can take care of everything required to set up your express app and